targus999/decentralized-gambling-app/README.md

 1. **Dice Roll**: Players bet on the outcome of a dice roll.
 2. **Coin Flip**: A simple heads-or-tails game with fair odds.
-3. **Lottery**: A periodic lottery draw where participants buy tickets, and one lucky winner is selected.

 ## Installation